Microsoft/IntuneDocs.hu-hu/intune/protect/create-compliance-policy.md

 ---
-title: Eszköz megfelelőségi szabályzatok létrehozása a Microsoft Intuneban – Azure | Microsoft Docs
+title: Create device compliance policies in Microsoft Intune - Azure | Microsoft Docs
-description: Eszköz megfelelőségi szabályzatok létrehozása, az állapot és a súlyossági szintek áttekintése, a türelmi időszakban állapota, a feltételes hozzáférés használata, a hozzárendelt házirend nélküli eszközök kezelése, valamint a Azure Portal és a klasszikus portál megfelelőségének eltérései Microsoft Intune
+description: Create device compliance policies, overview of status and severity levels, using the InGracePeriod status, working with Conditional Access, handling devices without an assigned policy, and the differences in compliance in the Azure portal and classic portal in Microsoft Intune
 keywords: ''
 author: brenduns
 ms.author: brenduns
 manager: dougeby
-ms.date: 10/21/2019
+ms.date: 11/18/2019
 ms.topic: conceptual
 ms.service: microsoft-intune
 ms.subservice: protect